Types of Coaching

 -

-Adult Coaching vs. Coaching of Adolescents
+Adult Coaching vs. Adolescent Coaching.

-Types of Coaching - Individual Coaching
+Types of Coaching - Individual Coaching.

 The easiest division criterion to define.
 It's just a relationship in which the Coach works individually with one person.

-Types of Coaching - Team Coaching
+Types of Coaching - Team Coaching.

 It is a relationship in which a Coach (and sometimes a pair of Coaches) works with a team, or a group.
 Team coaching can perform various functions depending on the goal chosen for the team.
 Therefore, in the area of team coaching, we can provide the following types of teamwork.